Bui Vien Street

 Photo : vnexpress.net

-Located at the heart of District 1, Bui Vien area consists of 5 streets: Bui Vien, De Tham, Do Quang Dau, Tran Hung Dao, and Pham Ngu Lao.
-You can reach Bui Vien by any means of transport, both public buses and private vehicles.
-From Ben Thanh Market, Bui Vien is a mere 10-15 minute walk.
+Situated in the heart of District 1, the Bui Vien area comprises five streets: Bui Vien, De Tham, Do Quang Dau, Tran Hung Dao, and Pham Ngu Lao.
+Visitors can easily access Bui Vien using various modes of transport, including public buses and private vehicles.
+From Ben Thanh Market, Bui Vien is only a 10-15 minute walk away.

 Activities